jxtngx/lightning-lab/README.md

 `lightning_pod.pipeline` contains code for data preprocessing, building a Torch Dataset, and LightningDataModule.

-`lightning_pod.components` contains root Lightning Flows and Works grouped by purpose.
+`lightning_pod.components` contains Lightning Flows and Works grouped by purpose.

 `lightning_pod.pages` contains UIs built with Dash or PyneCone.